-Entering findings through NodeFinding(node, state) sets a special likelihood.
-In this case, the likelihood value corresponding to state will be 1, and all others will be 0.
-Similarly, EnterNegativeFinding(node, statel sets a special likelihood with 0's corresponding to the states in statelist and 1's elsewhere.
+Entering findings through NodeFinding(node) <- state sets a special likelihood.
+In this case, the likelihood value corresponding to state will be one, and all others will be zero.
+Similarly, the expression EnterNegativeFinding(node, statelist) sets a special likelihood with 0's corresponding to the states in statelist and 1's elsewhere.